Klehrik/DungeonGame/README.md

 LMB - Select actions

-- If your attack roll matches the enemy's AC, you win the battle; otherwise, you take damage.
+- If your attack roll matches the enemy's AC or higher, you win the battle; otherwise, you take damage.